-QCPR system is installed In September 2004.
+In September, 2004 KAMC hospital's Clinical Information Management Systems Department introduced QuadraMed's Computerized Patient Record System.
 The implementation was phased over two stages.
 Phase I included Patient Administration/Chart Management, Enterprise Scheduling, Medical Records, Abstracting, Order/Result Management, Pathology and Laboratory Medicine System, Care Coordination (Nursing Basic), Medication Management, Radiology, Longitudinal Clinical Data Repository/Chart Review and Pharmacy.
 Phase II implemented started in October 2007 and included Advanced Nursing.
-Assuring the integrity and accuracy of the integrated data is one of the principal objectives of the hospital, which relies on valid and up-to-date information to assess and improve the quality and quantity of healthcare [12].
+Assuring the integrity and accuracy of the integrated data is one of the principal objectives of the hospital, which relies on valid and up-to-date information to assess and improve the quality and quantity of healthcare.